Senate Bill 5723: Background

 Data clearly demonstrates that turnout in local elections is much higher and more diverse when local positions are on the ballot in even-numbered years rather than odd ones.
 It's also very popular with voters: the Northwest Progressive Institute’s polling has previously found 2:1 support among likely voters with an opinion in Washington State, and thirteen out of thirteen measures on last year's ballot across the country to implement even year elections passed, including in King County, where 69% of voters said yes to a charter amendment created by NPI and County Councilmember Claudia Balducci to move elections for twelve county positions to even years.

-Senate Bill 5723 amends several state statutes to allow for cities and towns to switch their elections to even numbered years if they want to.
+House Bill 1932 would amend several state statutes to allow for cities and towns and other localities to switch their elections to even numbered years if they want to.

 The default would remain odd-numbered years and no city or town would be required under the legislation to change the current system of elections that they have.
 To switch, a city or town wanting to switch could either adopt an ordinance councilmanically (meaning, by vote of the legislative body) or refer the question to voters.
 Upon successful passage, the city or town would notify the county or counties it is located in that it is switching.